Who we are and how we serve insurers, agents and Washington state residents.

 We’re the Washington Surveying and Rating Bureau, a not-for-profit organization that’s licensed and regulated by the Washington State Office of the Insurance Commissioner.

-We inspect commercial buildings and collect information related to fire insurance Loss Costs.
+Part of our job is to inspect commercial buildings and collect information related to fire insurance loss costs.
 That information goes into property reports that insurance company underwriters use to evaluate risk.

 WSRB is not an insurance company: we’re an unbiased third party dedicated to fair and accurate property inspections.